fraserdominicdavid/geotech-pandas/docs/user-guide/basics.rst

     )
     df.geotech.point

-Here, we can access the :py:class:`~pandas.DataFrame.geotech.point` accessor where depth-related calculations can be accessed.
-Head to the related :doc:`guide <point>` for more information about the :py:class:`~pandas.DataFrame.geotech.point` accessor.
+Here, we can access the :class:`~pandas.DataFrame.geotech.point` accessor where depth-related calculations can be accessed.
+Head to the related :doc:`guide <point>` for more information about the :class:`~pandas.DataFrame.geotech.point` accessor.